kkayachr/CHR-Staking/README.md

 Provider Yield | Provider | Proportionate to the provider's staked days | `claimProviderYield()` `claimAllProviderRewards()` Provider Delegated Stake Yield | Provider  | Proportionate to the staked days delegated to the provider | `claimProviderDelegationReward()` `claimAllProviderRewards()`
 Additional Provider Reward | Provider | Lump amount paid to a provider for a particular epoch. | `claimProviderDelegationReward()` `claimAllProviderRewards()`

+## Concepts

+# Epochs

+The staking system manages time in epochs.
+Reward related changes applied in your present epoch will not take effect until the next.

+The contract starts at epoch zero, and ticks over to the next epoch at > 7 * 24 * 60 * 60 seconds.
+So a change applied 20 seconds after the contract is deployed will not be active until 604801 seconds.
+A change applied at 604801 seconds, will not be active until 1209601 seconds.

 ## 🏁 Getting Started <a name = "getting_started"></a>